amitfin/oref_alert/README.md

 ## Usages

-The basic usage is to trigger an automation rule when `event.oref_alert` is triggered.
+The basic usage is to trigger an automation rule when `sensor.oref_alert` state is changed.
 Some ideas for the `actions` section can be: play a song (can be less stressful when choosing the right song and setting the volume properly), open the lights and TV in the shelter, etc'.

 Below are a few more examples:

-### Displaying Countdown Timers
+### Displaying Countdown Timer

 ```
 type: entities
 entities:
   - entity: sensor.oref_alert_time_to_shelter
-    type: attribute
-    attribute: display
-  - entity: sensor.oref_alert_end_time
     type: attribute
     attribute: display
 ```